RustyNova016/Alistral/docs/book/src/yumako_jam/modules/filters.md

 ### Inputs

-- `timeouts`: The list of track timeouts.
+- `timeouts: Timeout`: The list of track timeouts.
 In the context of Alistral, those are automatically provided

 ### Example